Privatized Banking – Life Insurance Loans and Why We Use Them

 Life Insurance Policy Loans Allow You to Continue Earning Interest

 The value of using policy loans is not that it removes the cost of capital.
 Instead, it mitigates the cost by allowing you to continue earning interest at the same time.
-This minimizes your overall cost of capital and gains you the upper hand of being the bank.
+This benefit is known as uninterrupted compound interest, and it’s what sets this strategy apart from using cash directly.
+It minimizes your overall cost of capital and gives you the upper hand in being the bank.

 The advantage is the ability to control capital and use arbitrage to increase your returns.
 It’s valuable to look at the sum total of the whole picture, not just the cost of the loan.